ASAG-ISCAS/docs.pybdr/docs/overview.md

 provided and modify the dynamics and parameters required for the calculation to see the effect of using different settings for calculating system reachable sets.

-For example, consider a dynamic system:
+For example, consider the [Van der Pol oscillator](docs/misc/models.md#van-der-pol-oscillator) dynamic system:

 $$
 \begin{align*}